R135-1.Purpose: To provide for the appointment and coordination of institutional offices of legal counsel within the System of Higher Education.

 2.1.
 Utah Code §53B-2-106(2) (Coordination of Legal Affairs Within the Institution and the System)

 2.2.
-Policy and Procedures R131, Functions of the State Board of Regents
+Policy and Procedures R131, Functions of the Board of Higher Education

 3.1.
-Appointment of Attorneys: Subject to the authority of the Board of Regents, these Policies and Procedures, and specific Board of Regent approval, the President of each institution with the approval of the institution’s Board of Trustees may create an office of legal counsel to provide legal advice to the institution’s administration and to coordinate legal affairs within the institution.
+Appointment of Attorneys: Subject to the authority of the Board of Higher Education, these Policies and Procedures, and specific Board of Higher Education approval, the President of each institution with the approval of the institution’s Board of Trustees may create an office of legal counsel to provide legal advice to the institution’s administration and to coordinate legal affairs within the institution.

 3.2.
 Authority of the Board: The Board has reserved for itself the establishment of policies and procedures having statewide implications.
 By its effective coordination of legal counsel among the institutions and with the Office of the Attorney General, the Board shall seek to optimize the benefit of such legal counsel to the System as a whole and to each institution.